bbeat2782/Projects/san_diego_collision_eda/README.md

 |  4 |      185207 | 2015-07-06 11:45:00 |           813 |                 2800 |                      | EL CAJON               | BOULEVARD             |                           |                             |                            | 20002(A)            | VC               | HIT AND RUN                                            |         0 |        0 | MISDEMEANOR   |

 #### Police Beats
+The following is a mapping of *police_beat* values from the above dataset into neighbor names in San Diego.
+It also contains the shp files of each neighbors.

 |    |   beat | neighborhood         |
 |---:|-------:|:---------------------|
 |  0 |    111 | Clairemont Mesa East |